 Use cash generated from mineral royalties to fund a gift (outright, charitable remainder unitrust

-Cash generated from mineral royalties can support an outright gift or gifts like a charitable remainder trust or charitable gift annuity while also giving you a charitable deduction.
-However, you will still owe income taxes on the royalties since you received those royalties as income.
+), in which case you receive a charitable deduction.
+You will owe income taxes on the royalties since you received those royalties as income.

 Transfer your mineral interests to the Texas A&M Foundation during your lifetime and receive a charitable income tax deduction.

 Create a bequest

 that would transfer your mineral interests to Texas A&M after your lifetime.

 Like all gifts created through the Texas A&M Foundation, yours may be directed to a scholarship, to assist faculty or to enhance a specific college or student program.
 The endowed gift will be invested wisely to produce revenue into the future.
 It will also create a legacy for you, your family or for a special person you wish to honor.